jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 $$

 where we each expression in the inner product with one of the tangent inputs tells us how to compute that adjoint value.
-As for the JVP, if the function has multiple _outputs_ it will probably be easiest to derive the VJP rules as if it was two separate functions.
+As for the pushforward, if the function has multiple _outputs_ it may (or may not) be easiest to derive the pullback as if it was two separate functions.

 ### Reverse mode examples